Start Printed Page 27758

 Preliminary Determination of No Shipments

-Based on an analysis of U.S. Customs and Border Protection (CBP) information, and no shipment certifications submitted by Calgon Carbon (Tianjin) Co., Ltd., Shanxi Dapu International Trade Co., Ltd., and Sinoacarbon International Trading Co., Ltd., the Department preliminarily determines that these companies had no shipments during the POR.
+Based on our analysis of U.S. Customs and Border Protection (CBP) information, and the no shipment certifications submitted by Charter Link Logistics Limited, Datong Municipal Yunguang Activated Carbon Co., Ltd., Jilin Bright Future Chemicals Co., Ltd., Shanxi Dapu International Trade Co., Ltd., Shanxi Industry Technology Trading Co., Ltd., Shanxi Tianxi Purification Filter Co., Ltd., and Tianjin Channel Filters Co., Ltd., Commerce preliminarily determines that these companies had no shipments of subject merchandise during the POR.
 For additional information regarding this determination, see the Preliminary Decision Memorandum.

-Consistent with our practice in non-market economy (NME) cases, the Department is not rescinding this review, in part, but intends to complete the review with respect to these companies, for which it has preliminarily found no shipments, and issue appropriate instructions to CBP based on the final results of the review.
+Consistent with our practice in non-market economy (NME) cases, we are not rescinding this review but instead intend to complete the review with respect to these seven companies, for which we have preliminarily found no shipments, and issue appropriate instructions to CBP based on the final results of the review.

-The Department is conducting this review in accordance with section 751(a)(1)(B) of the Tariff Act of 1930, as amended (the Act).
-We calculated constructed export prices and export prices in accordance with section 772 of the Act.
-Because the PRC is a NME within the meaning of section 771(18) of the Act, NV has been calculated in accordance with section 773(c) of the Act.
+Commerce is conducting this review in accordance with section 751(a)(1)(B) of the Act.
+We calculated export prices and constructed export prices in accordance with section 772 of the Act.
+Because China is an NME country within the meaning of section 771(18) of the Act, normal value (NV) has been calculated in accordance with section 773(c) of the Act.

 For a full description of the methodology underlying our conclusions, see the Preliminary Decision Memorandum.
 A list of the topics included in the Preliminary Decision Memorandum is included as an appendix to this notice.
 The Preliminary Decision Memorandum is a public document and is made available to the public via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
-ACCESS is available to registered users at https://access.trade.gov, and it is available to all parties in the Central Records Unit, room B8024 of the main Department of Commerce building.
+ACCESS is available to registered users at https://access.trade.gov, and it is available to all parties in the Central Records Unit, Room B8024 of the main Department of Commerce building.
 In addition, a complete version of the Preliminary Decision Memorandum is available at http://enforcement.trade.gov/frn/.
-The signed Preliminary Decision Memorandum and the electronic version of the Preliminary Decision Memorandum are identical in content.
+The signed and electronic versions of the Preliminary Decision Memorandum are identical in content.